 - Sell your unused gadgets online to techie gift hunters

-- Offer noche buena menu items to your neighbors and online customers
+- Cook and sell noche buena food to your neighbors and online customers

 - Bake cookies and other holiday treats and sell them